 And then we found out that our 501(c)3 wasn’t coming through.
 We lost our new home and had to immediately downsize (just like if you were foreclosed upon) – losing 95% of the items we had managed to salvage.
 It was a bad week…

-Well, it was a bad week for us.
-It was a good week for the 100+ families that we were able to help in our big “homeschoolers helping homeschoolers” event.
-You can see more about that here…
+Well, it was a long week for us.
+It was a good week for the 100+ families that we were able to help in our big “homeschoolers helping homeschoolers” event!!

 Following that, we had some health issues to deal with, while at the same time continuing to get all of the paperwork straightened out.
 We’ve also spruced up the website a little bit – adding tabs across the top of the page that will answer many of your questions.

 Now that it’s come to fruition, can you imagine just how happy these little faces are about knowing that their Spring Break will be spent doing none other than……………….moving books? 😯

 Let’s give a hand for our very best helpers!!!

 If you’re not sure what you’re looking at…that would be our 501(c)3 non-profit status letter.

 They say that ”it takes money to make money,” but the truth is that it takes money to help other people, too.
 As much as we’d like to never have to ask for donations and financial support, that’s just not realistic.
 Therefore, after much debate, we found a few ways that will allow you to support the Book Shack without having to stretch your budget even further.